• Skip to primary navigation

 • They're a stunning appetizer for any dinner party, but can be easily doubled or trebled to serve a crowd as a party canapé.

-• Planning a holiday party? try some of these great tasting simple appetizers: Tomato & Ricotta Toasts, Cranberry Goat Cheese Toasts, or my Ricotta & Roasted Grape Crostini.
+• If you love Crostini appetizers try these variations: Cranberry Goat Cheese Toasts, or my Ricotta & Roasted Grape Crostini.

 Filet Crostini Ingredients

-Find the full list and quantities in the recipe below.
+Find the full list and quantities in the recipe card below.

 Beef - For the ultimate treat I use beef tenderloin (beef filet) here since it's so melt in the mouth.
 You can also use filet mignon which is the cut of steak taken from the smaller end of the beef tenderloin.